waku-org/specs/standards/core/rln-contract.md

 The contract governance is as follows:

-1. the first deployment of the contract allows the `Owner` to modify certain parameters (TBD) under certain constraints (TBD);
+1. the first deployment of the contract allows the _Owner_ to modify certain parameters (TBD) under certain constraints (TBD);
-2. at some point, the `Onwer` would renounce their privileges, and the contract will become immutable;
+2. at some point, the _Owner_ SHOULD renounce their privileges, and the contract MUST become immutable;
 3. further upgrades, if necessary, can be done by deploying a new contract and migrating the membership set.

 ## Parameters